GITMCode/GITM/srcDoc/common_inputs.md

 temporal resolution in the satellite file does not need to match the output resolution.

-Because GITM by default outputs a file for every output time, if you use a satellite file, it produces a LOT of files.
+Because GITM by default outputs one file for every output time, if you use a satellite file, it produces a LOT of files.

-The types of outputs are specified in the [`#OUTPUT`](outputs.md) section of the UAM file.
+The types of outputs are specified in the `#SATELLITES` section of the UAM.in file.
+The number of satellites must be speficied along with the path to the locations, output type & cadence for each file.
+For example, if we want to output 3DALL files for one satellite every 2 minutes, we would use:

+    #SATELLITES
+    1                       nSats
+    satfile1.txt            sat file name
+    3DALL                   output type
+    120.0                   output cadence, in seconds

+Or for two satellites, every 1 minute:

+    #SATELLITES
+    2                       nSats
+    satfile1.txt            sat file name
+    3DALL                   output type
+    60.0                   output cadence, in seconds
+    satfile2.txt            sat file name
+    3DALL                   output type
+    60.0                   output cadence, in seconds